DBaudry/dbaudry.github.io/content/authors/admin/_index.md

 I am a PhD student in Machine Learning at CNRS in the Inria ScooL team (formerly SequeL), under the direction of  [Emilie Kaufmann](http://chercheurs.lille.inria.fr/ekaufman/) and [Odalric-Ambrym Maillard](http://odalricambrymmaillard.neowordpress.fr/).

-Motivated by practical problems, I explore alternative approaches to the classical UCB/Thompson Sampling in the Multi-Armed Bandits problem.
-This lead me to study two families of algorithms.
+Motivated by practical problems, I explore alternatives to the classical UCB and Thompson Sampling algorithms in Multi-Armed Bandits.
+I mainly explored two families of algorithms.
 The first one includes sub-sampling approaches (SDA), allowing for "greedy" comparisons between arms with strong theoretical guarantees in the MAB and non-stationary MAB settings.
-The second one is a generalization of bernoulli Thompson Sampling aimed at matching practicioners' needs with risk-aware algorithms and algorithms that are less sensitive to model misspecification than common approaches.
+The second one is a generalization of the Thompson Sampling for bounded distribution, oriented towards practicioners by considering risk-awareness and the question of the sensitivity to model misspecification.

 I am also generally interested in reinforcement learning, statistics, and machine learning.